netenglabs/suzieq/README.md

 * BGP (v4 unicast, v6 unicast and evpn AFI/SAFI)
 * EVPN VNI info (not for EOS at this time)

-We are just getting started with Suzieq.
-As befitting an early release, what you see is only a brief demonstration of what this approach can bring about.
-We've many, many ideas to implement in our upcoming releases, but we wanted to get this out so that people can start using it.
-And start understanding their networks to solve problems, validate or to make changes.
+We're addding support for more platforms and features with every release.
 You can join the conversation via [slack](https://join.slack.com/t/netenglabs/shared_invite/zt-g64xa6lc-SeP2OAj~3uLbgOWJniLslA).
 Send email to Dinesh or Justin with the email address to send the Slack invitation to.

 We're also looking for collaborators to help us make Suzieq a truly useful multi-vendor, open source platform for observing all aspects of networking.
 Please read the [collaboration document](./CONTRIBUTING.md) for ideas on how you can help.

 ## Latest Release

-The latest release is 0.8.7 and the official release notes are [here](https://suzieq.readthedocs.io/en/latest/release-notes/).
+The latest release is 0.9 and the official release notes are [here](https://suzieq.readthedocs.io/en/latest/release-notes/).

 ## Quick Start

 We want to make it as easy as possible for you to start engaging with Suzieq, so we have a demo that has data in including the the iamge.

-* `docker run -it -p 8501:8501 --name suzieq ddutt/suzieq-demo`
+* `docker run -it -p 8501:8501 --name suzieq netenglabs/suzieq-demo`
 * `suzieq-cli` for the CLI OR
 * `suzieq-gui` for the GUI.
 Connect to http://localhost:8501 via the browser to access the GUI